django/django/docs/getting-started.rst

         socket.send("hello world");
     }

-You should see an alert come back immediately saying "hello world" - your message has round-tripped through the server and come back to trigger the alert.
-You can open another tab and do the same there if you like, and both tabs will receive the message and show an alert, as any incoming message is sent to the ``chat`` group by the ``ws_message`` consumer, and both your tabs will have been put into the ``chat`` group when they connected.
+You should see an alert come back immediately saying "hello world" - but this time, you can open another tab and do the same there, and both tabs will receive the message and show an alert.
+Any incoming message is sent to the ``chat`` group by the ``ws_message`` consumer, and both your tabs will have been put into the ``chat`` group when they connected.

 Feel free to put some calls to ``print`` in your handler functions too, if you like, so you can understand when they're called.
-You can also use ``pdb`` and other methods you'd use to debug normal Django projects.
+You can also use ``pdb`` and other similar methods you'd use to debug normal Django projects.

 Running with Channels